-In a way, these essays are profiles.
-After all, kanji are as complex as humans!
-Joy o' Kanji essays reveal the character of the characters and the kanji (感じ) of the kanji (漢字)!
+Kanji are as complex as humans, and Joy o' Kanji essays are like personality profiles that bring the characters to life.
+The essays reveal the character of the characters and the kanji (感じ) of the kanji (漢字)!